SwissDataScienceCenter/renku-vnc/xvnc4/README.md

 * Copy the startup scripts into `/starvnc` to start xvfb, x11vnc and novnc:

 ```
-(x11vnc -env FD_OPTS="-nolisten tcp -c r" \
-            -env FD_GEOM="1024x768x24" \
+(Xvnc4 :20
-            -env FD_PROG="/usr/bin/startfluxbox" \
+        -geom 1024x768 \
-            -display WAIT:cmd=FINDCREATEDISPLAY-Xvfb \
+        -depth 24 \
-            -no6 \
+        -c r \
-            -noipv6 -noxdamage -noxfixes -noxrecord \
         -rfbport ${vncport} \
+        -SecurityTypes None \
-            -ping 5 \
+        -xinerama \
-            -repeat \
+        -localhost \
-            -forever -nevershared -nopw -o /tmp/x11vnc.log & ) &
+      > /tmp/xvnc4.log 2>&1 &) &
+sleep 1
-(/usr/share/novnc/utils/launch.sh --vnc localhost:${vncport} --listen ${wsport} > /tmp/novnc.log 2>&1 & ) &
+(/usr/share/novnc/utils/launch.sh --vnc localhost:${vncport} --listen ${wsport} > /tmp/novnc.log 2>&1 &) &
+sleep 1
+(/usr/bin/startfluxbox &) &
 ```

-The x11vnc server will automatically look for an available display, and start Xvfb to create one if none exists (-display argument).
-The environment variables `FD_OPTS` and `FD_GEOM` can be used to pass additional arguments to the Xvfb process.

-Modify `FD_PROG` to start the window manager of your choice.

-X11vnc is configured to work in an endless loop (`-forever`) and allow a single client at the time (`-nevershared`), disconnecting existing clients when a new client (websockify proxy) connects.
+In the above, vncport is the RFB port on which the VNC server will be listening, and wsport is the port that the websockify proxy will listen to for connections forwared by the jupyter lab webproxy.
+Wsport can be set by the jupyter lab proxy and passed as an argument to the script (see the argument `{port}` below).

-All communications between the jupyter lab proxy and Xvfb are unencrypted and password-less (`-nopw`) since they all happen inside the user's container and are protected to the jupyter lab proxy endpoint.
+All communications between the jupyter lab proxy and Xvnc4 are unencrypted and password-less (`-SecurityTypes None`) since they all happen inside the user's container, and external communications to the jupyter lab proxy endpoint are encrypted and protected by a token.

-See the Xvfb and x11vnc documentation for other tuning parameters.
+See the Xvnc4 documentation for other tuning parameters.

 Keep in mind however that we don't have root/sudo priviledges in containers started by renkulab.
 Our startup script must work as a powerless $NB_USER userid.